MabbottLab/neuroimaging-of-development/week_4/README.md

       * Open the design matrix file you just saved in a text editor.
       * ❓ What are the dimensions of the design matrix?
 How do they relate to the predictors and time?
 10. Run the GLM on your functional data.
-      * Select `Analysis` > `General Linear Model: Single Study`
+      * (If the GLM dialog was closed, re-open by selecting `Analysis` > `General Linear Model: Single Study`)
-      * Load the FacesHousesDesignMatrix.sdm design matrix file that we generated in step 5.
+      * (Load the FacesHousesDesignMatrix.sdm design matrix file that we generated in step 5.)
       * Click GO to run the GLM.
 11. Investigate the results of your GLM
       * A window titled Voxel Beta Plot pops up. ❓ What’s the meaning of the y- and x-axes?